-Notwithstanding the provisions of this Section 11, no Holder shall be required to contribute any amount in excess of the amount by which the gross proceeds from the sale of Shares exceeds the amount of any damages that the Holder has otherwise been required to pay by reason of such untrue or alleged untrue statement or omission.
-No indemnified party guilty of fraudulent misrepresentation (within the meaning of Section 11 (f) of the Securities Act) shall be entitled to contribution from any indemnifying party who was not guilty of such fraudulent misrepresentation.
+Notwithstanding the provisions of this Section 11, no Holder shall be required to contribute any amount in excess of the amount by which the gross proceeds from the sale of Shares exceeds the amount of any damages that such Holder has otherwise been required to pay by reason of such untrue or alleged untrue statement or omission.
+No indemnified party guilty of fraudulent misrepresentation (within the meaning of Section 11(f) of the Securities Act) shall be entitled to contribution from any indemnifying party who was not guilty of such fraudulent misrepresentation.

 12. No Other Obligation to Register.

-Except as otherwise expressly provided in this Agreement, the Company shall have no obligation to the Holders to register the Registrable Shares under the Securities Act.
+Except as otherwise expressly provided in this Agreement, the Company shall have no obligation to any Holder to register the Registrable Shares under the Securities Act.

 13. Amendments and Waivers.

-The provisions of this Agreement may not be amended, modified, or supplemented or waived without the prior written consent of the Company and Holders holding in excess of two-thirds of the aggregate of all Shares and Units held by Holders.
+The provisions of this Agreement may not be amended, modified, or supplemented or waived without the prior written consent of the Company and Holders holding in excess of two-thirds of the aggregate of all Shares held by (or issuable to) all Holders.

 14. Notices.

-Except as set forth below, all notices and other communications provided for or permitted hereunder shall be in writing and shall be deemed to have been duly given if delivered personally or sent by telex or telecopier, registered or certified mail (return receipt requested), postage prepaid or courier or overnight delivery service to the respective parties at the following addresses (or at such other address for any party as shall be specified by like notice, provided that notices of a change of address shall be effective only upon receipt thereof), and further provided that in case of directions to amend the Registration Statement pursuant to Section 3(g) or Section 7, a Holder must confirm such notice in writing by overnight express delivery with confirmation of receipt: -13-
+Except as set forth below, all notices and other communications provided for or permitted hereunder shall be in writing and shall be deemed to have been duly given if delivered personally or sent by telex or telecopier, or registered or certified mail (return receipt requested), postage prepaid or courier or overnight delivery service to the respective parties at the following addresses (or at such other address for any party as shall be specified by like notice, provided, that notices of a change of address shall be effective only upon receipt thereof):

-If to the Company: Boston Properties, Inc. 8 Arlington Street Boston, Massachusetts 02116 Attn: Douglas T. Linde, Senior Vice President Telecopy: (617) 536-4562 with a copy to: Goodwin, Procter & Hoar LLP Exchange Place Boston Boston, Massachusetts 02109 Attn: Gilbert G. Menna, P.C.
-Telecopy: (617) 523-1231 and with a copy to: Bingham Dana LLP 150 Federal Street Boston, Massachusetts 02110 Attn: Peter Van, Esq.
-Telecopy: (617) 951-8736 If to the Holder: Reservoir Place Limited Partnership Associates c/o Donald Tofias & Co., LLC 1601 Trapelo Road Waltham, MA 02451-7333 Attn: Donald Tofias Telecopy: (781) 890-1512 with a copy to: Mintz Levin Cohn Ferris Glovsky & Popeo PC One Financial Center Boston, MA 02109 Attn: Christopher H. Milton, Esq.
-Telecopy: (617) 542-2241
+If to the Company: Boston Properties, Inc.

+8 Arlington Street

+Boston, MA 02116

+Attn: Edward H. Linde, President

+Telecopy: (617) 536-4233

+with a copy to: Goodwin, Procter & Hoar LLP Exchange Place Boston, MA 02109 Attn: Ettore A. Santucci, P.C.
+Telecopy: (617) 523-1231

+If to the Holders: As listed on the applicable Holder Signature Page, including a copy to counsel as set forth therein.

-In addition to the manner of notice permitted above, notices given pursuant to Sections 3, 8 and 9 hereof may be effected telephonically and confirmed in writing thereafter in the manner described above.
+In addition to the manner of notice permitted above, notices given pursuant to Sections 3, 8 and 9 hereof may be effected telephonically if promptly confirmed in writing thereafter in the manner described above.

 15. Successors and Assigns.
 This Agreement shall be binding upon the parties hereto and their respective successors and assigns and shall inure to the benefit of the parties hereto and their respective successors and assigns.
-This Agreement may not be assigned by any Holder and any attempted assignment hereof by any Holder will be void and of no effect and shall terminate all obligations of the Company hereunder; provided, that any Holder may assign its rights hereunder to any person to whom such Holder may Dispose of Units pursuant to Section 2(b) hereof, including any pledgee described in clause (v) of Section 2(b).
+This Agreement may not be assigned by any Holder and any attempted assignment hereof by a Holder will be void and of no effect and such Holder shall indemnify the Company and the Partnership against any and all losses, claims, damages, actions, liabilities, costs and expenses (including without limitation reasonable fees, expenses and disbursements of attorneys and other professionals), arising out of or based upon such attempted assignment; provided, that, the Holder may assign its rights hereunder to any person to whom such Holder may Dispose of Shares and/or Units pursuant to Section 2 hereof.

 16. Counterparts.
 This Agreement may be executed in any number of counterparts and by the parties hereto in separate counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute one and the same agreement.

 17. Governing Law.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Delaware applicable to contracts made and to be performed wholly within said State.